paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_follow.md

 `operationId` is a string returned by `chainHead_unstable_storage`.

-The `waiting-for-continue` event is generated after at least one `"operation-storage-item"` event has been generated, and indicates that the JSON-RPC client must call `chainHead_unstable_storageContinue` before more events are generated.
+The `waiting-for-continue` event is generated after at least one `"operation-storage-items"` event has been generated, and indicates that the JSON-RPC client must call `chainHead_unstable_storageContinue` before more events are generated.

 This event only ever happens if the `type` parameter that was provided to `chainHead_unstable_storage` was `descendants-values` or `descendants-hashes`.